-SeungNyang, along with former eunuch Jokho, gets captured by slave traders affiliated with the secretive group Eagle House.
+SeungNyang and former eunuch Jokho are captured by slave traders affiliated with the secretive group Eagle House.
 (The group, with help from El Temur, controls business in Yuan through counterfeiting and other shady practices.)
-While being held captive, SeungNyang finds the Blood Vow hidden in the mirror given to her by Lady Noh.
+While being held captive, SeungNyang finds the Blood Vow hidden in Lady Noh’s gift to her.
 She gains her freedom after Bayan, out of gratitude, buys her from the slave market.

 Ep.
 24 to 31

 Thinking that SeungNyang is dead, Wang Yu agrees to marry El Temur’s niece for political reasons and to avenge SeungNyang's death.
 SeungNyang learns about his marriage and decides to avenge her friends in her own way.
 She tells Bayan and Tal Tal that she found the Blood Vow and convinces them to send her as their candidate for imperial consort.
 She plans to exact revenge on El Temur and his clan using the position of consort and Togon’s affections for her.

 Despite Tanasiri’s schemes, SeungNyang becomes an imperial consort through the Empress Dowager’s help.
 When Wang Yu returns to Yuan, he finds out that SeungNyang is still alive and is now a consort.
 But Tal Tal warns him not to interfere with their plans of bringing El Temur down.
 Wang Yu and SeungNyang meet, and they agree to go on their separate ways.